Inherited Share & Additional Dwelling: Sch 4ZA Para 16 Legal Mechanics

 Why is the threshold 50% for inherited property but any share for purchased property?

-HMRC treats an inherited minority share as a passive interest that does not give effective control over the property.
+HMRC treats a recently inherited minority share as a passive interest that does not give effective control over the property.
 A purchased share, however small, represents a deliberate investment decision and always counts.

-No. For first-time buyer relief, ANY previous ownership — including any inherited share — disqualifies you.
-The 50% threshold only applies to the additional dwelling surcharge.
-A 40% inherited share does not trigger the surcharge but does disqualify FTB relief.
+No. For first-time buyer relief, ANY previous ownership, including any inherited share, disqualifies you.
+The 50% / 3-year disregard only applies to the additional dwelling surcharge.
+A 40% inherited share within the last 3 years does not trigger the surcharge but does disqualify FTB relief.

 What if I inherited a property and have since sold my share?